 Countries

-Dirk’s father was a forester, and so Dirk was practically raised in the woods.
-He got his education in forestry, and worked in forestry maintenance until he was 28 years old.
-After that, he got a job in a carpentry shop, and after a few years, set out to start his own company, Jansen Timmerwerken.
+Dirk's father was a forester, so Dirk was practically raised in the woods.
+He got his education in forestry and worked in forestry maintenance until he was 28 years old.
+Then he got a job in a carpentry shop and, after a few years, started his own company ‘Jansen Timmerwerken’ to produce high-quality, custom solid wood doors and windows.
+Recently he has diversified his products and services because the crisis taught him that spreading the risks makes his company to be able to better withstand the fluctuations of the industry.

-The new products that excite him the most are his traditional timber frame buildings.
-Using the traditional building techniques, the frames are held together with wooden pins and special Dovetail (Swallowtail or Zwaluwstaart|) joints that are easy to make, but incredibly strong.
+The new products are the traditional timber frame buildings.
+Using traditional building techniques, they hold the frames together with wooden pins and special Dovetail ('Swallowtail' in Dutch) joints that are easy to make and incredibly strong.
 Not a single nail or screw is used in the construction of the frame.

 "Designing and building your own house is very personal," Dirk says.
 "It is unique; it doesn't come from anyone else."
 He uses Douglas fir for the large beams that make up the building frames, which is ideal for long beam spans.

-“With the LT70 sawmill, I cut a log into a beam 150mm wide by 400mm tall,” says Dirk, “And then I transfer the beam to the LT15 sawmill.
-With the moulder attachment, I cut out a ridged, anti-slip profile in the top of the beam.
-Then I use the LT15 sawmill to cut that moulded board from the rest of the beam, resulting in a finished decking board 28mm tall.”
+"With the LT70 sawmill, I cut a log into a beam 150mm wide by 400mm tall," says Dirk, "And then I transfer the beam to the LT15 sawmill.
+With the log moulder attachment, I cut out a ridged, anti-slip profile at the top of the beam.
+Then I use the LT15 sawmill to cut that moulded board from the rest of the beam, resulting in a finished decking board 28mm tall."
 Dirk repeats this process until the entire beam has been converted into a stack of 15 finished decking boards, which his customers use for outdoor porch areas and terraces.

-When I asked him what advice would he give to others interested in getting involved in the wood and sawmilling business, he had a very clear word of advice: “Focus on learning everything you can about wood – what it is and what it does.
-You should be able to look at a log and know exactly what you can get out of it and how you should cut it to get the required product.
-There are ways to cut a log for maximum yield, but other ways to cut it for maximum quality – knowing the difference can make a huge difference in the success of your business.”
+"Focus on learning everything about wood is the essential in the woodworking business", Dirk says.
+"You should be able to look at a log and know what you can get from it and how to cut it to get the required product.
+There are ways to cut a log for maximum yield, but other ways to cut it for maximum quality – knowing the difference can make a huge impact in the success of your business."

 Watch the LT70 sawmill video below: